 COMMENTS IN THE ORBIT DATA MESSAGES

-There are certain pieces of information that provide clarity and remove ambiguity about the interpretation of the information in a file, yet are not standardized so as to fit cleanly into the ‘keyword = value’ paradigm.
+There are certain pieces of information that provide clarity and remove ambiguity about the interpretation of the information in a file yet are not standardized so as to fit cleanly into the ‘keyword = value’ paradigm.
 Rather than force the information to fit into a space limited to one line, the ODM producer should put further specifications and information into comments.
 Static information should be separately shared and/or mutually agreed upon between message exchange partners outside of the ODM.

 Comments may be used to provide provenance information or to help describe dynamical events or other pertinent information associated with the data.
 This additional information is intended to aid in consistency checks and elaboration when needed but shall not be required for successful processing of a file.